QES Program

 Outbound students

-Awards for Canadian students
+Awards for Trent University students

 *Possible although not ideal in the context of the Trent-IIES initiative